 Yes, you may be eligible to receive CalFresh benefits even if you work if you are low income.
 Income limits vary depending on the number of persons in your household and their ages.

 No, some noncitizens may be eligible to CalFresh, but even if you aren’t eligible to CalFresh, other members of your family may be eligible.
-Getting CalFresh won’t affect you if you want to become a citizen of the United States.

 After all necessary information is provided and verified for eligibility, you should receive your CalFresh benefits within 30 days from the date of your application.